chef/automate/components/automate-chef-io/README.md

 make serve
 : Start the live-reload development environment

+make spellcheck
+: Run the spellchecker against the files across the Automate project with documentation content

 > If you get a `git clone` related failure when running these commands, you may not have your HTTPS GitHub credentials setup.
 These commands will clone down the hugo theme via HTTPS.
 [Read these docs](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended) to learn why we use HTTPS over SSH, and how to setup your GitHub credentials.